HOME > Prospective Students > Tuition Fees

 (b)

-(2) Exemption period
+(2) Exemption Period

 Six months or one year (from the semester following the semester during which the application is received, to the end of that university year)

-(3) How to apply
+(3) How to Apply

-Please submit the Tuition Fee Exemption Application Form, the Family Circumstances Record and any other required documentation to the Academic Affairs Office.
+Please submit the Tuition Fee Exemption Application Form, the Family Circumstances Record, and any other documentation required to the Academic Affairs Office.

-(4) Cancellation of exemption
+(4) Cancellation of Exemption

 • If the student declines the exemption